-Popular Music 8
+Music 8

-Students will explore the history, development, and impact of the Rock, Pop, and Rap.
-Students will develop an understanding as to how the aforementioned genres are related to other types of music, both in inception and form.
-This course will highlight the nuances between sub-genres, touching on the history, similarities, and the qualities that make each one unique.
+Students will explore the history, development, and impact of Rock, Pop, and Rap.
+Students will develop an understanding of how the aforementioned genres are related to other types of music, both in inception and form.
+This course will highlight the nuances between sub-genres, touching on the history, similarities, and qualities that make each one unique.
 Major contributing artists/entertainers within each genre will be explored as well.
 This course meets every other day for a semester.